 Cloud Vulnerability DB

-When XMLUnit is used to transform data with a stylesheet from an untrusted source, this vulnerability could potentially lead to arbitrary code execution.
-In cases where the stylesheet can be provided externally, this may result in remote code execution (GitHub Advisory).
+When XMLUnit is used to transform data with a stylesheet from an untrusted source, this vulnerability could allow arbitrary code execution.
+If the stylesheet can be provided externally, this may lead to remote code execution (GitHub Advisory).

-Users are advised to upgrade to XMLUnit for Java 2.10.0 where the default settings have been secured.
-For those unable to upgrade, a workaround is available by explicitly using XMLUnit's APIs to pass in a pre-configured TraX TransformerFactory with extension functions disabled via features and attributes.
-The setFactory or setTransformerFactory methods, available since XMLUnit for Java 2.0.0, can be used for this purpose (GitHub Advisory).
+Users are advised to upgrade to XMLUnit for Java 2.10.0 where the default configuration has been changed to disable extension functions.
+For users unable to upgrade, a workaround is available by explicitly using XMLUnit's APIs to pass in a pre-configured TraX TransformerFactory with extension functions disabled via features and attributes.
+The required setFactory or setTransformerFactory methods have been available since XMLUnit for Java 2.0.0 (GitHub Advisory).

 Source: This report was generated using AI